Vinča Nuclear Institute: 1958 reactor incident

-Six young researchers, all between 24 and 26 years, were conducting an experiment on the reactor, and the results were to be used by one student for his thesis.
+Six young researchers, all between 24 and 26 years of age, were conducting an experiment on the reactor, and the results were to be used by one student for his thesis.
 At some point, they smelled the strong scent of ozone.
 It took them 10 minutes to discover the origin of the ozone, but by that time they were already irradiated.
-The news was briefly broadcast by the state agency Tanjug, but the news on the incident were then suppressed.
-The reasons included the fact that the state commission concluded that the incident was caused by the carelessness and indiscipline of the researchers.
-The patients were first treated in Belgrade, under care of Dr. Vasa Janković.
+The news was briefly broadcast by the state agency Tanjug, but the news on the incident was then suppressed.
+The reasons included the fact that the state commission concluded that the incident was caused by the researchers' carelessness and indiscipline.
+The patients were first treated in Belgrade, under the care of Dr. Vasa Janković.
 Thanks to the personal connections of the Institute director Pavle Savić, who was a collaborator of Irène and Frédéric Joliot-Curie, they were transferred to the Curie Institute in Paris.